dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 1. An example of your chatbot greeting a website visitor.

 == Changelog ==

+= 0.1.4 =
+* Fixed critical bug causing chat box to stick to cursor on some browsers, on some pages.

 = 0.1.3 =
 * Fixed some UI issues with the chat box being hidden and not staying minimized across pages.